oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    Check the deploy log and find the failure details with `kubectl describe pod podname`.
    Please go to 1.
 Getting pod error details.

-   * **Process of starting the Administration Server is still running**
+   * **Process of starting the servers is still running**

-   Check with `kubectl get svc` and if domain1-admin-server is not listed, we need to wait some more for the Administration Server to start.
+   Check with `kubectl get svc` and if domain1-admin-server, domain1-managed-server1 and domain1-managed-server2 are not listed, we need to wait some more for the Administration Server to start.

    The following output is an example of when the Administration Server has started.